MuhammadKhoshnaw/BasicMVIApp/README.md

     object RefreshMovies : MoviesIntent()

+    class OnMovieClicked(
+        val position: Int,
+        val id: String,
-    class OnMovieClicked(val movie: Movie) : MoviesIntent()
+    ) : MoviesIntent()

 }
 ```

-For the [MoviesState](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesState.kt) we have a movie list state which has a list of movies to
+For the [MoviesState](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesState.kt) we have a `MovieList` state which has a list
-show and a boolean that indicates whether the loading is showing or not.
+of `MovieUIDTO` to show and a boolean that indicates whether the loading is showing or not.

 ```
 sealed class MoviesState(
-    open val movies: List<Movie> = listOf(),
+    open val movies: List<MovieUIDTO> = listOf(),
 ) : MVIState {

     class MovieList(
-        override val movies: List<Movie>,
+        override val movies: List<MovieUIDTO>,
         val isLoading: Boolean = false
     ) : MoviesState(movies)